arimkevi/android-privacy/README.md

 ## What are we trying to achieve

 Android setup that will:
-1. minimize the amount of data collected on user by using privacy respecting software
+1. Minimize the amount of data collected on user by using privacy respecting software
-2. minimize amount of advertisement and other malware taking up users time and mental energy
+2. Minimize amount of advertisement and other malware taking up users time and mental energy
-3. keep the device as usable as a default Android device would be
+3. Keep the device as usable as a default Android device would be

 Even though privacy is nice, human contact is more important.
 In many cases mobile device is the primary way we achieve this human contact.
 We all have groups that we cannot loose and cannot move to a secure platform.
 Don't overdo it.
 Educate people where you can and limit your exposure.